This reference guide is designed to assist in defining terms frequently used at Missouri State University and in the Undergraduate Catalog.

 Commencement Ceremony held at the end of the spring semester, summer session, and fall semester to recognize candidates for graduation.

-Comprehensive Major A BA or BS major that does not require completion of a minor.
+Comprehensive Major A BA or BS major that includes both a primary and secondary area of study and, therefore, does not require completion of a minor.

 Core Courses Group of foundation courses required by a college, department, or specific major.